Hire a River Hawk!

 - Schedule on-campus interviews

 - Receive announcements from the Career Development Center

 Once your registration is submitted, we'll review your request within 48 business hours.
 If your account is approved, you will receive a confirmation email with your username and password.

 To post jobs and internships, log in to River Hawk Recruiter, select the maroon Jobs tab and click Add New.
 Or, from the home page, click on Create a Job Posting under the shortcuts in the section to the right of the page.

 Need assistance with the posting process?
 Contact Keesha Moore, Employer Relations Coordinator, at firstname.lastname@example.org.

-To access the registration form, log in to your account on River Hawk Recruiter.
+To view registration and sponsorship information, please log in to your account on Handshake.